Suddenly Last Summer (song): Music video

 A music video was directed by the single's producer Val Garay with cinematography by John Alonzo.
-The video, filmed with soft focus, depicts Martha Davis recalling a romantic encounter at the beach (with the love interest portrayed by Robert Carradine) after an ice cream truck passes through her neighborhood; everyone else has a judging, stern expression both in the past and when she awakes back in the present.
+Filmed with soft focus, it depicts Martha Davis recalling a romantic encounter at the beach (with the love interest portrayed by Robert Carradine) after an ice cream truck passes through her neighborhood; everyone else has a judging, stern expression both in the past and when she awakens back in the present.
 The book Davis is seen reading in the video is Jane Bierce's 1983 novel Building Passion.
 The band members also appear and loosely reenact the stances of the "robbers" on the Little Robbers album cover at the video's conclusion.
 The video's sleep motif may have been inspired by Davis' songwriting process, as she awoke at 3 A.M. with the inspiration to write "Suddenly Last Summer".